islandoftex/checkcites/README.md

 extract the bibliography data and add them to a table.
 Again, no duplicate values are allowed.
 Stick with this backend if you are using BibLaTeX with the default options or with the `backend=biber` option explicitly set.
+It is important to note, however, that the `glob=true` option is not supported yet.

 ## Command line